philipn/KF94/content.md

 <figcaption>Details of the KF80, KF94 and KF99 performance standards <a href="https://www.mfds.go.kr/brd/m_578/down.do?brd_id=plc0159&amp;seq=41851&amp;data_tp=A&amp;file_seq=1">from the South Korean MFDS</a>.</figcaption>
 </figure>

+## Where to buy KF94

+As all certified KF94 must be made in South Korea, KF94 must be imported into countries other than South Korea.
+In the United States, online Korean beauty stores and Korean grocery stores (such as H Mart) often carry KF94.

+Aaron Collins maintains a list of reliable sources for online KF94 purchase in his YouTube videos - [see the video description here and elsewhere](https://www.youtube.com/watch?v=WE5Uo3F2TdU&t=637s).
+He also has a [list of sources for kids KF94 masks](https://www.youtube.com/watch?v=A88AGnN-nwI).
+Online retailers such as Amazon stock KF94s but [due to commingled inventory](https://www.redpoints.com/blog/amazon-commingled-inventory-management/), counterfeit or inauthentic KF94s may be shipped.

 ## See also

 -   **[List of respirators](/List_of_respirators)** for information on other kinds of respirators & masks.